tunks/scala-scratchpad/category-theory/README.md

 }
 ```

-Example: the function `add3` takes three integers that might be null and sums them
+Example: the function `add3` takes three integers that might be null, and sums them

 ```scala
 implicit def optionApplicative[A](a: A) = new OptionApplicative(a)